-sfcadd(1M), sfcadm(1M), sfcnode(1M), sfcquotaon(1M). mnttab(4), vfstab(4) in the "Solaris X Reference Manual Collection."
+sfcadd(1M), sfcadm(1M), sfcquotaon(1M). mnttab(4), vfstab(4) in the "Solaris X Reference Manual Collection."

 - If the partition status is the processing-ongoing status (TRANSIT) and change processing terminates abnormally, an appropriate response to that status is required.
-For details, see sfcadd(1M). - If the node information is the processing-ongoing status (TRANSIT) and change processing terminates abnormally, a responce is required.
-For details, see sfcnode(1M). - A response is required if the quota status is off-on or on-off and sfcquotaon(1M) or sfcquotaoff(1M) is not operating.
+For details, see sfcadd(1M). - A response is required if the quota status is off-on or on-off and sfcquotaon(1M) or sfcquotaoff(1M) is not operating.
 For details, see sfcquotaon(1M).